dezzai/Spanish-BFF/README.md

 ### Biases and Hallucinations

-This version have been not postprocessed to mitigate potential errors, biases or hallucinations the IA model could have generated.
+This version have been not postprocessed to mitigate potential errors, biases or hallucinations the AI model could have generated.

 ## Citation